floriangeigl/arxiv_converter/README.md

 # arXiv converter
 A tiny python2.7 script which tries to convert LaTex projects into arXiv-format.
-Suggestions are welcome.
+Any suggestions are welcome.

 ## Tasks:
 * The script creates an output folder,